WW550/incident-time-calculation-within-business-hours/README.md

 # <b>Usage:</b>

 1. create an excel.xlsx file where column A is for example a record number, column B is the start date and time, column C is the end date and time and column D is total record (total time of incident).
-See example included. what you name each column is up to you but if you change it, you need to adjust/mod the script to accomodate that change.
+See example included.
+   What you name each column is up to you but if you change it, you need to adjust/mod the script to accomodate that change.
 Those are under two sections: <p>
      Ensure your column matches these names <--- this is where you enter the start and end date/time column (lines 58 and 59) </p> <p>
      Apply the function to each row <--- this is where you enter the total time result (line 67) </p> <p>
      Note - Business hours can be changed in lines 19 and 20.